jeanctech/git-notes/Ssh-Authentication.md

-# Ssh Authentication on Github
+# Ssh Authentication - Github

 Ssh authentication in Git is used to establish a secure connection between your computer and a remote Git server, such as GitHub, GitLab, or Bitbucket.
 Ssh authentication relies on the use of Ssh keys to verify the user's identity and allow access to remote repositories.
 Below are general steps to configure SSH authentication in Git.